 This example describes how to compare the average peak areas for two different sets of samples.
-In contrast to the other example (see Use an Aggregator), the information is now prepared and shown separately for each compound.
+In contrast to the other example (see To prepare the variables:), the information is now prepared and shown separately for each compound.

 Add the Compound Results table to the template twice.